Edwards Air Force Base: Infrastructure and facilities

-The base is next to Rogers Dry Lake, an endorheic desert salt pan whose hard dry lake surface provides a natural extension to Edwards' runways.
+The base is next to Rogers Dry Lake, an endorheic desert salt pan which has a hard dry lake surface that provides a natural extension to Edwards' runways.
 This large landing area, combined with excellent year-round weather, makes the base good for flight testing.
 The lake is a National Historic Landmark.
-The base hosts half of the Edwards Sanborn solar&storage facility, with up to 464 megawatt solar power and up to 3,287 megawatt-hours of battery storage.
+The base hosts half of the Edwards & Sanborn Solar and Energy Storage Project, with 875 megawatts of solar power and 3,287 megawatt-hours of battery storage.
 The base receives $75m during 35 years from the plant.

 As a military airbase, civilian access is severely restricted.
 There are three lighted, paved runways: